Grimtin10/Rainbow/README.md

 also completely be controlled and managed.
 See [Extended Garbage Collection](#extended-garbage-collection)

 ### Object Oriented and Procedural Programming
-Rainbow supports both functional and object-oriented schemas.
+Rainbow supports both procedural and object-oriented schemas.
 Since it all comes down to bytes in the end why does it matter right?
 Rainbow provides ways to manipulate pointers and references while also keeping management over them.
-We call them safe pointers!
+This allows you to manage objects and values from either a procedural standpoint or a OOP standpoint

 ### Runtime Allowed Internal Functions
 While there are still some internal runtime functions